mos311063/terminal_app/README.md

 ### User stories

-some user stories..
+<p>some user stories..</p>

-As a user, I put a date of birth in any of this format [dd/mm/yyyy , dd.mm.yyyy , yyyy-mm-dd] As a user, I can change zodiac I want to know about
+- As a user, I put a date of birth in any of this format [dd/mm/yyyy , dd.mm.yyyy , yyyy-mm-dd]
+- As a user, I can change zodiac I want to know about
-As a user, I can find if the spefic date is matchs with me
+- As a user, I can find if the spefic date is matchs with me

 ### Time management